TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/algol68/index.md

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Feb 06 2023 09:49:05.
+The solution was first committed on Jan 24 2023 20:34:53.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution